 SCIENCE IN SOCIETY

-Professors: William Johnston, History; Jill G. Morawski, Psychology; Joseph T. Rouse Jr., Philosophy, Chair
+Professors: William Johnston, History; Jill G. Morawski, Psychology, Chair (SP); Joseph T. Rouse Jr., Philosophy, Chair (FA)

 Associate Professor: Paul Erickson, History; Jennifer Tucker, History

 The sciences and scientifically sophisticated medicine and technology are among the most important and far-reaching human achievements.
 Scientific work has affected people's intellectual standards, cultural meanings, political possibilities, economic capacities, and physical surroundings.
 Scientific research has also acquired significance, direction, authority, and application within various cultural contexts.
 To understand the sciences as human achievements is, in significant part, to understand the world in which we live.